UC Berkeley Accused of Suppressing Conservative Speech

 “Not surprisingly, by providing defendants carte blanche to control campus speech, defendants have been and are enforcing the high-profile speaker policy in a manner that discriminates based on the viewpoint expressed by the speaker and the hosting registered student organization,” the lawsuit states.

-The complaint accuses seven University of California officials, including lead plaintiff UC President Janet Napolitano, of violating the First and Fourteenth Amendment rights of conservative speakers and the groups sponsoring their talks.
+The complaint accuses seven University of California officials, including lead defendant UC President Janet Napolitano, of violating the First and Fourteenth Amendment rights of conservative speakers and the groups sponsoring their talks.

 The plaintiffs seek damages and an injunction to block the university from “selectively enforcing” its high-profile speaker policy.